 It has been estimated by the National Cancer Institute that 70% of the world’s cancer-fighting plants are found in the rainforest.
 A new drug developed by a private pharmaceutical company to treat HIV is harvested from a tree in Borneo.
-Anyone working for a business that has invested in a medicinal product from the Amazon that stood up in clinical trials could be onto a goldmine, as long as they preserve the forests.
+Anyone working for a business that has invested in a medicinal product from the Amazon – that has stood up in clinical trials – could be onto a goldmine, as long as they preserve the forests.

-There is controversy surrounding the current building of the Belo Monte Dam in Northern Brazil which will be the largest in the world when completed.
+There is controversy surrounding the current building of the Belo Monte Dam in Northern Brazil, which will be the largest in the world when completed.
 It is claimed that it will provide electricity for 23 million homes.
-The problem is that its construction will tens of thousands of indigenous people altogether but they went ahead anyway.
+The problem is that its construction will displace tens of thousands of indigenous people altogether but they went ahead anyway.

 The country’s Indian affairs department FUNAI (Fundação Nacional do Índio) estimates that there are up to 70 of these groups that live in the rainforest.
-There are of course famous pictures of tribal people aiming arrows at low flying aeroplanes which is a fairly natural reaction to the intrusion.
+There are of course famous pictures of tribal people aiming arrows at low flying aeroplanes, which is a fairly natural reaction to the intrusion.

 In the state of Acre, the theory is that the indigenous tribes could be the survivors of rubber boom slaves.
 There are believed to be up to 600 people living in 4 tribes, and they are very lucky to live a relatively peaceful existence in designated areas.

 All the murders that are associated with this rainforest domination are truly sickening and often not known about or reported.
 I think that being murdered for being an indigenous forest dweller, a local person with objections or a conservationist without any effort towards compromise or collaboration is a sign of individuals beyond reprieve.

 In 2017 the Brazilian airline Gol paid £1 million in compensation after damaging the Caiapó indigenous reserve in a plane crash in 2006.
 The Caiapó tribe understandably would not revisit the crash site that they considered to be polluted and cursed by the dead after the 154 passengers lost their lives.
 Their settlement had to be rebuilt elsewhere.

 He travelled in a group with three other lone travellers from Austria, Switzerland and America, so it is not surprising that this group of very different cultures ended up having a disagreement.
 They set off to find a little-known tribe and parted ways when the Europeans continued into the rainforest on foot and he rafted down the river with his American friend, Kevin.

-Unfortunately, the raft went over the waterfall taking Yossi with it although Kevin managed to swim to shore.
+Unfortunately, the raft went over the waterfall taking Yossi with it, although Kevin managed to swim to shore.
 Yossi was then entirely alone and was forced to live on fruit and eggs.
 He even fought with a jaguar using a lighter and insect repellent to fashion a makeshift flamethrower and scare the beast away.
 There was a flood and he was starving and in pain, he also hallucinated that a girl was walking alongside him.

 This experience consolidated his faith in Judaism, as he believes a book of Kabbalah with special powers from his Uncle Nissim helped to protect him.
 Kevin also converted to Judaism after marrying an Israeli girl and moved into a Kibbutz near Jerusalem.

-A major study has estimated that it would take 300 years to catalogue all the tree species in the Amazon.
-So far 12,000 of the trees have been registered but there an estimated 4,000 out there ready to be classified hopefully before they are chopped down and lost to science.
+Stories like won’t matter if we destroy it all.
+A major study estimated that it would take 300 years to catalogue all the tree species in the Amazon.
+So far 12,000 of the trees have been registered but there are an estimated 4,000 out there ready to be classified hopefully before they are chopped down and lost to science.